estebbins/steamee/README.md

 ==link to live site==

 ## Overview
-This is a full-stack Node application designed to help users discover and recommend local co-op games available on Steam or other platforms.
+This is a full-stack Node application designed to help users discover and suggest local co-op games available on Steam.
 All too frequently, couples, friends, or just any two strangers in a room, scour the internet for good local co-op games, just to find the same three websites, recommending the same handful of games they've already played!
 It's time to get steamee!

 ### Technologies Used:
 - Mongoose